TurBoss/blt/doc/build_win.rst

 tkConfig.sh are shell scripts describe where the Tcl/Tk include files and libraries are installed.

-You can manually specify the directories where the Tcl and Tk header files and libraries are installed respectively with the **--with-tclincdir**, **--with-tcllibdir**, **--with-tkincdir**, and **--with-tklibdir** switches.
+You can also manually specify the directories where the Tcl and Tk header files and libraries are installed respectively with the **--with-tclincdir**, **--with-tcllibdir**, **--with-tkincdir**, and **--with-tklibdir** switches.
 These switches override values found in the tclConfig.sh or tkConfig.sh files.

 BUILD STEPS
 ===========